 Keto Fruits and Vegetables to Avoid

-While all fruits and vegetables can provide nutritional benefits, not all of them are suitable for a keto diet.
-As a general rule, aim for low-glycemic fruits, like berries, and non-starchy vegetables.
+While all fruits and vegetables can provide nutritional benefits, not all are suitable for a keto diet.
+As a general rule, aim for low-glycemic fruits, like berries and non-starchy vegetables.
 Here are a few fruits and veggies that you might want to steer clear of on a keto diet, even though they’re all a great source of vitamins and nutrients.